WebAssembly/tool-conventions/DynamicLinking.md

 export them as well.
 For that reason, for PIE executables, we don't require these resources exported.

-Shared libraries don't need to export these instance resoures either because it's assumed that these instance resources for the main module are shared among linked shared libraries as well.
+Shared libraries don't need to export these resources either.
+They should also import these resources, since they share the memory and function table with the main module.
 (The runtime linkers can validate if it's actually the case and reject loading modules otherwise.)